St Aidan's: Dragline

 There is a giant and unique "walking" dragline known as Oddball at St Aidan's.
 The name refers to it having been built in the US to run on a 60 Hz electrical supply rather than the UK standard 50 Hz.
 Originally christened Clinchfield, it was brought to the UK from the US in 1954, when it was the second-largest such machine in the world, weighing 1,220 LT.
 It moved to St Aidan's in 1974 and was used to mine surface coal from the area now occupied by the Nature Park.

 Its maximum speed was 0.3 kph, in steps of 2 m at a time.
-It last moved in 1999, when it was moved to the top of the hill overlooking the reserve, for preservation.
+It last moved in 1999, when it was positioned on top of the hill overlooking the reserve, for preservation.
 The group Friends of St Aidan's BE1150 Dragline claims that it is the largest preserved walking dragline excavator in Western Europe.
 The group holds open days throughout the year where visitors can look around the machine and sit in the cab.